ChristopheClaustre/LandarDemo/CodingRules.md

 -------- | --------
-c | constant or static readonly variable g | global variable l | local variable m | member variable p | method's or function's parameter s | static member variable
+c | constant or static readonly variable g | global variable m | member variable p | method's or function's parameter s | static member variable

 There is two exceptions :
+* local variable
-* the C#'s property that should follow this pattern : `ClearAndUniqueCamelCasedName`
+* the C#'s property that should follow this pattern : `ClearAndUniquePascalCasedName`
 * iteration variable that should be named by only one letter :
   * coordinate : x, y, z, w, u, v
   * array : i, j, k, l